skiptools/skip-ui/README.md

 SkipUI - together with the Skip transpiler - has robust support for the building blocks of SwiftUI, including its state flow and declarative syntax.
 SkipUI also implements many of SwiftUI's basic layout and control views, as well as many core modifiers.
 It is possible to write an Android app entirely in SwiftUI utilizing SkipUI's current component set.

 SkipUI is a young library, however, and much of SwiftUI's vast surface area is not yet implemented.
 You are likely to run into limitations while writing real-world apps.
 See [Supported SwiftUI](#supported-swiftui) for a full list of supported components and constructs.
-Anything not listed there is likely not yet ported.

 When you want to use a SwiftUI construct that has not been implemented, you have options.
 You can try to find a workaround using only supported components, [embed Compose code directly](#composeview), or [add support to SkipUI](#implementation-strategy).
 If you choose to enhance SkipUI itself, please consider [contributing](#contributing) your code back for inclusion in the official release.